 The Homesteading RD's Product Picks | |

-Best Choice | The best pressure canner on the market and the one that I personally use on our homestead!
+Best Choice | The best pressure canner on the market andย the one that I personally use on our homestead!
 Only All American pressure canners feature an exclusive, precision-machined, metal-to-metal sealing system.
 Positive action clamping locks form a steam-tight seal without any costly-to-replace gaskets. |

-How to Make Homestead Refried Beans
+Homestead Refried Beans Recipe

-- Add enough water to cover the beans by 1-2” (~2 cups of water is ideal for the pot I use).
+Add the soaked and rinsed beans into the pot along with 2 cups of beef stock.
+The beans won’t quite be fully covered, so add enough water to cover the beans by 1-2โ (~2 cups of water is ideal for the pot I use).

 Canning Homestead Refried Beans